StevenBlack/vocab/million-dollar-words.md

 ### implacable
 Not to be pleased, convinced or reconciled.
-Implac- able carries with it more class than stubborn.
+Implacable carries with it more class than stubborn.
 Say it M'PLACK'AH-BULL .

 ### importune